SophieAu/imperial-splendour-site/data/content/posts/2020-07-01-july-20-developers-blog.md

 </center>

-As you can see, we also created a generic white officers for all West India units.
+As you can see, we also created a generic white officer for all West India units.

 But that's not all.
-Finally the British Highlander Light Infantry is done!
+Finally, the British Highlander Light Infantry is done!

 ![Highlander Light Infantry](../_img/gb-light-highlanders.jpg "Highlander Light Infantry")

-Also the Guards have now a light infantry unit replacing the light infantry of the Marines:
+Also, the Guards have now a light infantry unit replacing the light infantry of the Marines:

 ![GB Guards Light Infantry](../_img/gb-guards-light-infantry.jpg "GB Guards Light Infantry")

-In addition the 42nd Regiment of Foot, the Black Watch, received an update on their uniforms.
-They have no the correct lace around their buttonholes.
+The 42nd Regiment of Foot, the Black Watch, received an update on their uniforms.
+They have now the correct lace around their buttonholes.

 ![Black Watch](../_img/gb-black-watch.jpg "Black Watch")